 In hecwoippos, “to the horses” (second paragraph), Latinists might recognize a form of the distinctive Latin case ending -ibus for the dative plural — used for people or things that one speaks to, gives something to, etc. When I was at school, though, I certainly would not have got high marks for attaching the -ibus ending to the root of equus.
 “To the men” was hominibus, but translating “to the horses” as equibus would have been a major clanger.
 That noun belonged to a different “declension”, meaning that it took a different set of endings to express the same meanings.
 (There were five regular declensions, plus irregular words.)
 In PIE, apparently, all nouns were inflected in more or less the same way, and diversity of declensions was a feature that developed as Latin evolved out of PIE — greatly to the sorrow of generation after generation of inky-fingered English schoolboys.

 Undoubtedly, many details of these reconstructions would turn out to need modification, if (impossibly) a PIE speaker could return to life and show us how his language really worked.
 On the other hand, I am not sure than any of the world’s other language families provide data allowing even a tentative reconstruction of an ancestor language reaching as far back into the past as PIE.
-Readers interested in language prehistory might enjoy looking at the samples and discussion of the earliest reconstructable form of Chinese, in my book Love Songs of Early China.
+Readers interested in language prehistory might enjoy looking at the samples and discussion of the earliest reconstructable form of Chinese, in my book Voices from Early China.
 But, though on a world scale Old Chinese is a very “old” language, and it is strikingly different from any modern Chinese dialect, it is nowhere near as old as PIE.

 PIE is not the earliest language spoken by Man — far from it.
 But it is probably the earliest we shall ever see.